Scalability enhancement of quantum computing under limited connectivity through distributed quantum computing: Results and discussion

 Here $\mathbb{Q}_w$ is the set of working qubits and $\mathbb{Q}$ is the set of all qubits including auxiliary qubits for telegating (for detailed derivation see Appendix \ref{sec::apdx_approx_AGF}).
 Eq.~(\ref{final-eq}) can be employed as a heuristic method for evaluating connectivity configurations of DQC devices.
 Fig.~\ref{fig_final-eq} is the comparison between Eq.~(\ref{f_est_g}) and Eq.~(\ref{final-eq}) for different extended connectivity. and it shows that the approximation works well for $\Bar{F}\gtrapprox 0.6$, which is around the threshold of QV benchmarking.
 This implies that this approximation is sufficient for evaluating quantum computing performance in QV random-circuit benchmarking.
-Moreover, we can also use the approximated formula in Eq.~\eqref{final-eq} to decide the position of the auxiliary memory qubits on local QPU by minimizing the \emph{characteristic cost} $\mathcal{A}_\mathbb{Q}$ over all possible allocation. }
+Moreover, we can also use the approximated formula in Eq.~\eqref{final-eq} to decide the position of the auxiliary memory qubits on local QPU by minimizing the \emph{characteristic cost} $\mathcal{A}_\mathbb{Q}$ over all possible allocation.

 \wjy{ Third, there is another implicit requirement for scalability enhancement, that is high-quality entangled pairs shared between local auxiliary memory qubits.
-In previous analysis and simulation, we assume perfect entangled pairs are distributed among QPUs and only the noises of local gates involved in the EJPP processes contribute errors in telegating.
-However, the fidelity of entangled pairs strongly affects the capability of telegating for improving the connectivity.
-If the entanglement is too noisy, telegating will not be capable to enhance the scalability.
+In previous analysis and simulation, we assume perfect entangled pairs are distributed among QPUs and only the noises of local gates involved in the EJPP processes contribute to errors in telegating.
+However, the fidelity of entangled pairs strongly affects the capability of telegating to improve the connectivity.
+If the entanglement is too noisy, telegating will not be capable of enhancing the scalability.
 With a small extension (see Appendix \ref{sec::ent_error_ext}), the theory of fidelity estimation in Eq.~(\ref{f_est_g}) can be employed to analyze the robustness of scalability enhancement in a DQC configuration against the noise $\epsilon_{E}$ in entanglement, where the noise is described as the depolarizing channel with an error rate $\epsilon_{E}$ and a preserving factor $p_{E} = 1-\epsilon_{E}$,